vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-carriers-integration-protocol.md

 ### Endpoint URLs

-Endpoints are configurable when creating the carrier configuration
+Endpoints are configurable when creating the carrier configuration.

 * * *